The Ultimate Guide to Bugging In

 While your family can go longer without food than without water, planning for how you will feed multiple people while sheltering through a disaster is an important part of your bugging in plan.
 Since you are not likely to have access to your normal kitchen appliances, keep your food plan simple and rely primarily on non-perishable ingredients that store well for long periods.

-Freeze dried foods (more info and good option) and backpack meals are all excellent food choices if you have access to hot water.
-This is a major reason to keep a backpacking stove (good option) and plenty of stove fuel with your emergency supplies.
+Freeze dried foods (I have a 30 day supply for each family member) and backpack meals are all excellent food choices if you have access to hot water.
+This is a major reason to keep a backpacking stove and plenty of stove fuel with your emergency supplies.
 Coffee, tea, and hot chocolate can provide a welcome morale boost and help keep your body warm when it gets cold in your shelter hub.

 When possible, start out by eating whatever perishable food you were keeping in your refrigerator, freezer, and pantry.
 This will help lengthen the overall time your food supplies will last, as well as put food that will otherwise spoil to good use.